-Sophie Turner Takes the JJ Spotlight Series Throne
+Sophie Turner Takes the JJ Portrait Session Series Throne

 The 18-year-old British actress reprises her role as Sansa Stark on the hit HBO fantasy series Game of Thrones, which only has three more episodes left in its fourth season.
 Tune in on Sundays, June 1, 8, and 15 – the big finale!